-These Rules and Regulations Relating to Emergency Medical Services (R23-4.1-EMS) are promulgated pursuant to the authority conferred under sections 23-4.1-4 and 23-4.1-10(b) of the General Laws of Rhode Island, as amended, and are established for the purpose of making technical revisions consistent with statutory provisions and for the purpose of redefining licensure requirements, functions, and services of emergency medical technicians and ambulances.
+These amended Rules and Regulations Relating to Emergency Medical Services [R23-4.1-EMS] are promulgated pursuant to the authority conferred under §§23-4.1-4 and 23-4.1-10(b) of the General Laws of Rhode Island, as amended, and are established for the purpose of making technical revisions consistent with statutory provisions and for the purpose of redefining licensure requirements, functions, and services of emergency medical technicians and ambulances, establishing criteria for financial capacity of private ambulance service providers and adopt requirements relating to annual seasonal influenza vaccination for Emergency Medical Technicians.

-Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, the following issues have been given consideration in arriving at the regulations (1) alternative approaches to the regulations; and (2) duplication or overlap with other state regulations.
-No alternative approach, duplication or overlap was identified based on information available.
+Pursuant to the provisions of §42-35-3(a)(3) and §42-35.1-4 of the General Laws of Rhode Island, as amended, the following issues have been given consideration in arriving at the regulations (1) alternative approaches to the regulations; (2) duplication or overlap with other state regulations and (3) significant economic impact on small business.
+Based on available information, no alternative approach, duplication or overlap was identified.